We may earn income from links in this post. Please read this Disclosure for details.

 The variety of classes this well-established school offers includes a one-day cooking class plus a market visit, a foodie day in Karaova, which includes a vineyard visit, and even a class to teach you how to make baklava.

-6. Sip Tea and Learn about Olive Oil at a Turkish Olive Oil Factory
+6. Learn about Olive Oil at a Turkish Olive Oil Factory

 7. Get Your Adrenaline Pumping with Watersports